June 28, 2022

 It’s worth stressing again how far a few small breaks throughout the year can go towards preventing burnout.
 Your staff will be happier and more productive, which more than makes up for the time missed.

-Set up a system to follow how long it’s been since each employee has taken a vacation – if you use Flamingo to track leave in your business, this is super simple to automate.
+Set up a system to follow how long it’s been since each employee has taken a vacation – if you use Flamingo’s leave tracker in your business, this is super simple to automate.

 You can then give reminders to employees who have been working too long without a break, as well as working this in when planning projects, to give employees time off in between big pushes like product launches.